The Girl Who Lived in the Tree: Production details

 The runway show was staged on the evening of 29 February 2008 at the Palais Omnisports de Paris-Bercy in Paris.
 It was the final show of the day.
 The invitation card featured an etching of a tree on gold-coloured paper on the outside, and on the inside, an image of a girl whose hair was mixed with tree branches.
 McQueen personally invited Bobby Hillson to the show as a gesture of gratitude for her mentorship.
 On the same day of the show, McQueen announced that his label was finally making a profit.

 Tabitha Simmons took care of overall styling, Paul Hanlon handled hair, and Peter Philips styled make-up.
 Gainsbury & Whiting oversaw production.
-Joseph Bennett, who had designed all of McQueen's runways since No. 13 (Spring/Summer 1999), returned for set design.
+Joseph Bennett returned for set design.

 The soundtrack opened with orchestral versions of the Nirvana songs "Come as You Are" and "Smells Like Teen Spirit".
 The second phase transitioned into classical music by Joseph Haydn and Wolfgang Amadeus Mozart.